Whārangi 1: Biography

 Joseph Thomas Ward was born at Chelsea, London, England, on 25 January 1862, the son of Mary Sarah Clark and her husband, Francis Ward, a licensed victualler.
 From an early age Joseph showed a keen intellect and read widely.
 He was educated for the Catholic priesthood but decided instead to go to sea.
 After serving as a sailor on a merchant ship, he migrated to New Zealand in 1879 or 1880.
 By this stage he had become interested in astronomy and it was in this field that he would ultimately achieve local and national renown.

-In 1901 Ward helped organise a series of public lectures in Wanganui.
+In 1901 Ward helped organise a series of public lectures in Whanganui.
 The first of these, held on 12 July, featured Professor Richard Maclaurin from Victoria College speaking on astronomy.
-Within a few weeks the Wanganui Astronomical Society was formed and in early August Joseph Ward was elected president.
+Within a few weeks the Whanganui Astronomical Society was formed and in early August Joseph Ward was elected president.
 One of the first decisions of the new society was to establish an observatory.
-Ward led a deputation to the Wanganui Borough Council asking for a site at Cook's Gardens; the council granted a site on 27 August.
+Ward led a deputation to the Whanganui Borough Council asking for a site at Cook's Gardens; the council granted a site on 27 August.

 Ward located a second-hand 9½-inch refracting telescope in England which the society purchased for £450.
-It was installed in the newly constructed Wanganui Observatory, which was officially opened by Premier Richard Seddon on 25 May 1903.
+It was installed in the newly constructed Whanganui Observatory, which was officially opened by Premier Richard Seddon on 25 May 1903.
 Ward was appointed honorary director, a post he would hold until his death.
-In 1926 the astronomical society gave the observatory, debt free, to the Wanganui City Council in trust for the citizens of Wanganui.
+In 1926 the astronomical society gave the observatory, debt free, to the Whanganui City Council in trust for the citizens of Whanganui.
 It is now known as the Ward Observatory.

 Ward was quick to recognise the research potential of the large refractor and in 1904 he and his assistant, local lawyer Thomas Allison, began systematically searching selected areas of the southern sky for new double stars.
 In the course of the next six years they catalogued more than 200; unbeknown to Ward, some had previously been detected by others.
 However, 88 are recognised as 'Ward doubles' and appear with New Zealand Observatory listings in international double star catalogues, thereby serving as a memorial to Ward's international contribution to this specialised field of astronomy.